timmyjose-study/idris-from-the-docs/README.md

-# idris-from-the-docs
+# Idris from the docs

-Learning Idris from the official docs
+Learning Idris from the [official docs](https://idris2.readthedocs.io/en/latest/)